Physician Associate, M.M.S Program Policies and Procedures

 A3.08b - Procedures for Care and Treatment after Exposure Policy

-If a student experiences an exposure to an infectious or environmental hazard the student must immediately notify the Director of Clinical Education and the instructional faculty/preceptor with whom they are working under the supervision of during the SCPE.
-Policy and procedures for treatment after exposure as determined by the institution in which the SCPE is taking place will be followed.
+If a student experiences an exposure to an infectious or environmental hazard during the didactic year the student must immediately notify the Director of Academic Education and the instructor of the course in which the event occurs.
+If a student experiences an exposure to and infectious or environmental hazard during a SCPE, the student must immediately notify the Director of Clinical Education and the faculty/preceptor with whom they are working under the supervision of during the SCPE.
+Policy and procedures for treatment after exposure as determined by the institution in which the SCPE is taking place will be followed in the event of an exposure occurring during a SCPE.
+In the event of an exposure during a didactic course, the student will receive care through the University Student Health Services.

 Financial responsibility for care and treatment post-exposure to an infection or environmental hazard is the student’s responsibility.